How to Open a Bank Account in Vietnam – Index

 What should I do if I cannot open a bank account in Vietnam?

-If you live in Vietnam but are not capable of opening a bank account you should consider using online money transfer services, like Transferwise, at least when making online transactions to locals.
+If you live in Vietnam but are not capable of opening a bank account you should consider using online money transfer services, like Wise (formerly Transferwise), at least when making online transactions to locals.

-Getting started with Transferwise is easy and you can manage transactions with just a few clicks.
-Let me give you an example when paying rents to a local Vietnamese landlord.
+Getting started with Wise is easy and you can manage transactions with just a few clicks.
+Let me give you an example when paying rent to a local Vietnamese landlord.

 If you don’t have a local bank account nor an online money transfer service you have to withdraw the money from an ATM, with multiple withdrawal fees and terrible exchange rates.
 Let’s say that your rent is VND 15 million (USD 647).
 If you’re lucky, you can then withdraw up to VND 8 million at a time, but generally, the amount is 3 VND million.